prushton2/S3L/README.md

         ```select [>2_2<] where "Hello" from "Hello World"  ``` -> ```He```l```lo``` world

 * Where:
-  * str:
-    * == comparison: Checks all characters after the current character if they match x, where x is a word.
   * \+
     * Append operator.
     * Looks at the next character in the string
-    * Ex: str==”He”+str==”llo matches “Hello”, not “He llo”
+    * Ex: "He"+"llo" matches “Hello”, not “He llo”
   * Star (\*)
     * Repeat operator
     * Repeats the previous conditional
     * Ex: “eee” is the same as “e”*3
   * Underscore ( _ )
     * Allows any character
-  * Conditional Operators
+  * Conditional Operators //Unimplemented.
+Not going to implement and, only or and not
     * and, or, not, etc all work properly
   * String Literal
     * Defining a string literal is the same as writing str == “”
     * Ex: “e” is the same as str == “e”
   * Range:
-    * Creates a character range, like [a-z] in regex
+    * Creates a character range, like [a-z] in regex.
+This is literally parsed into regex, so any range works
     * Defined as range(“a-z”)
     * Valid ranges consist of:
       * a-z